jrkerns/pylinac/docs/source/cbct_docs.rst

 **Allowances**

 * The images can be any size.
-* For Varian machines, the images can be acquired with any protocol (Pelvis, Head, etc).
-* The phantom can have significant translation in the Left-Right, Up-Down direction; i.e. the setup does not have to be precise.
+* The phantom can have significant translation in all 3 directions.
 * The phantom can have significant roll and moderate yaw and pitch.

 **Restrictions**

     .. warning:: Analysis can fail or give unreliable results if any Restriction is violated.

-* The phantom used must be an unmodified CatPhan 504, as endorsed and supplied by Varian.
+* The phantom used must be an unmodified CatPhan 504.
-* The phantom HU module (404) should be aligned to the lasers and have <0.5cm offset in the z (In-Out) direction (work to remove this is in the plans).
-  Otherwise a z-offset must be set in the algorithm.
-See :ref:`acquiring_cbct_images`.
+* All 4 of the relevant modules must be within the scan extent.
+I.e. one can't scan only half the phantom.

 **Pre-Analysis**